 - only contain young, healthy people

-- Usually don't last very long
+- usually don't last very long

-Still investigators combine the herb with additional ingredients.
+Making this even more difficult is some investigators combine the herb with additional ingredients.
 All of this makes it impossible to guess at dosages.
 Something else to consider is even if higenamine really has benefits, the dosage might be different depending on what we were talking about – fat loss, exercise enhancement etc.

 18 Quality Higenamine Supplements

 In a recent investigation, researchers tested 24 supplements in the US which contained higenamine.
 These included weight loss and energy supplements.
 Supplements contained up to 62 mg per serving.

 |Adrenal Pump (Total Body Nutrition)||Apidren (NutriPharm)||Beta-Stim (Ronnie Coleman Signature Series)|